marteber/miRNexpander/README.md

 1. Suggestions
   * phpmyadmin (to more easily inspect database)
-  * Grant FILE permissions to database user
+  * *optional:* Grant FILE permissions to database user
     **Note: Mysql clients connecting to the database server need to enable infile_local to make use of the above!**

     Suggested command(s) for installation on Ubuntu 14.04